-Jindal was selected from a cast of thousands to attend the Clinton Global Initiative University Meeting in October, where he will present his passion project to like-minded scholars, entrepreneurs, and emerging leaders.
+Jindal was selected from a cast of thousands to attend the Clinton Global Initiative University Meeting in October, where he and his business partner, Accounting Ph.D. student Hariharan Iyer, will present their passion project to like-minded scholars, entrepreneurs, and emerging leaders.

 The Clinton Global Initiative University (CGI U), established in 2007 by President Clinton, brings together college students to discuss and address global challenges with practical, innovative solutions by making Commitments to Action.
 Through its annual meeting and ongoing programmatic support, CGI U supports students in their efforts to create action plans, build relationships, participate in hands-on workshops, and follow up as they complete their projects.
 The next CGI U meeting will take place October 13–15, 2017 at Northeastern University in Boston.